my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   People standing inside parked cars, they are in the middle of the road—give way to them.
     -   When the traffic is ligjt, pedestrians tend to across roads.
 Must give way to them if they are in the middle of the road.
 -   Meeting oncoming vehicles: pay extra attention to oncoming trucks, where you are going to give way, if you have any place to give way.
 If you don't have the space, you must go then.
--   After emergency stop, you do <span style='color:chartreuse'>observations first</span>.
+-   After emergency stop, you do <span style='color:#32CD32'>observations first</span>.
 Then you change to 1st gear, and do start off accordingly.
 -   If having a clear way ahead, do not go too slow below the speed limit.